bleeding182/bleeding182.github.io/_posts/2017-11-11-dagger-rules-engagement.md

   MyObject getMyObject();
 }
 {% endhighlight %}

 If you call `component.getMyObject()` the component will return it to you.
 This second way of interfacing with Dagger is called a _provision method_ and gets interesting when dealing with component dependencies.
 You will most likely not be using this method a lot, but it is always good to know one's options.

 Those two ways provide an entry point for Dagger, to inject your framework type, or for you to retrieve some fully set-up objects, but for the most part of your code you should...

 ## 4. Use constructor injection

-While you _could_ use the aforementioned `component.inject(this)` (field injection) for everything, this is probably also the worst thing you could do.
-You'd have to pass the component around, you'd have to declare an interface method for every single one of your classes, you'd have to call the method for every object you create&mdash;and yet this is how some people try to get started with Dagger.
+While you _could_ use the aforementioned `component.inject(this)` (field injection) to inject the desired fields of every object manually, this is probably also the most laborious thing you could do.
+You'd have to pass the component around, you'd have to declare a method in the component for every single one of your classes, you'd have to invoke the inject method for every single object after its creation&mdash;and yet this is how some people try to get started with Dagger.
 I won't blame them if they say it is overly complicated and adds a lot of boilerplate.

 Use constructor injection and you get clean code that scales well.
 How?
 If you have a class that depends on another class, then you declare this dependency in the constructor.
 And to tell Dagger, "Hey, I know you're reading this, this is how to create my object," you annotate the constructor with `@Inject`.
 That's all.